मराठीच्या बोलींचे सर्वेक्षण

 English | मराठी

-Methodology
+Project Methodology

 Elicitation tools

-A sociolinguistic questionnaire was designed to collect information about language use within the village community as well as social and economic linkages of the local community.
+A sociolinguistic questionnaire was designed to collect information about language use within the village community as well as the social and economic linkages of the local community.

-A set of pictures was used to elicit names for household items and vegetables.
-Kinship terms and deictic terms were elicited The Deccan College Stimulus Kit (consisting of about seventy videos) was used to elicit information regarding the selected grammatical features.
-This stimulus kit contains videos designed to elicit particular grammatical categories and constructions: example –
+The Deccan College Stimulus Kit (consisting of about seventy videos) was used to elicit information regarding the selected grammatical features (https://sdml.ac.in/stimulus-kit).
+This stimulus kit contains videos designed to elicit particular grammatical categories and constructions, for example, gender system, case markers, aspectual markers, and agreement patterns.

 Two kinds of narrations were recorded to overcome the observer’s paradox (Labov 1972): the narration of a traditional story (Tortoise and Rabbit; The Woodcutter; The Old Woman and Pumpkin) and the narration of a personal experience, a childhood memory, etc.